 Then I strained the mixture into a mason jar and popped it in the fridge until I was ready to use.
 I also tried a little taste of it and oh my God, SO GOOD.
 It’s obviously sweet, but with a super fun kick.
 New favorite simple syrup.
 And that’s saying a lot for me.

-OK and now we’re ready to make the drink.
+OK and now we’re ready to make the rose cocktail.
 I made two cups of tea, put 1.5 ounces of the rosebud vodka into each, along with a couple spoonfuls of pink peppercorn syrup.

 What.
 I can’t even get over how amazing this is.
 Why haven’t I been adding vodka to my tea all of my life??
 Well, maybe not all my life, but at least for the last couple years??

+Also, why have I not been infusing my vodka with rosebuds?
+Why haven't I been making rose cocktails forever now?
 And furthermore, why have I not owned pink peppercorns until now?
 What other culinary awesomeness have I still not discovered?
 How many more surprises does life hold?
+So many questions!

 But honestly, this is the most perfect winter drink ever.
 It’s cozy, spicy, and just a little bit floral.
 In a nice way.
 I promise it’s not too much.